Development editing

 What does a development edit look like?

 The actual text is rarely altered at this stage because (1) I’d get too bogged down in detail and miss the broader pictures, and (2) much of the text will change so there’s no point polishing it now.
-The only exception I habitually make to this is correcting clear single-word errors such as misspellings, wrong name uses, etc. – it’s always the right time to eradicate such things so it makes sense for this edit read-through to double up as error proofing.
+The only exception I habitually make to this is correcting clear errors such as misspellings, wrong name uses, etc. – it’s always the right time to eradicate such things so it makes sense for this edit read-through to double up as a proofing run.

 What the bulk of the development edit consists of is issues identified in embedded comments linked to highlighted sections of text in the manuscript.
-Also, at least with my editing, these comments include suggestions for how to address these issues.
+At least with my editing, these comments often include detailed breakdowns of problems and suggestions for how to address issues.

 I also sometimes (it depends on whether I think it would be helpful) include a separate overview feedback document to deal with wider scope issues such as writing style, character arcs and plot progression.